-- Making sure that all material movement is properly recorded.
+Making sure that all material movement is properly recorded

-- Ensuring that stock receipts are put away in the proper location.
+Ensuring that stock receipts are put away in the proper location

-- Preventing shrinkage from theft and the mishandling of stocked items.
+Preventing shrinkage from theft and mishandling

 Note: Most distributors, manufacturers, and retailers use a cycle count tolerance percentage of 2% – 5%.
 The percentage may vary by item.
 Inexpensive items that are stocked in bulk quantities should have a higher tolerance percentage than expensive items that normally have few pieces in stock.